Baguio: Economy

-Baguio is the melting pot of different peoples and cultures in the Cordillera Administrative Region.
-Because of this, numerous investments and business opportunities are lured to the city.
+As a melting pot of different peoples and cultures in the Cordillera Administrative Region, numerous investments and business opportunities are lured to Baguio.
 Baguio has a large retail industry, with shoppers coming to the city to take advantage of the diversity of competitively priced commercial products on sale.
-The city is also popular with bargain hunters.
-Some of the most popular bargaining areas include Baguio Market and Maharlika Livelihood Center.
+The city is also popular with bargain hunters; some of the most popular bargaining areas include Baguio Market and Maharlika Livelihood Center.
 The city is home to numerous shopping centers and malls catering to increasing commercial and tourist activity; these include: SM City Baguio, Baguio Center Mall, Abanao Square, and Tiong San.

 Various food and retail businesses run by local residents proliferate, forming a key part of Baguio's cultural landscape.
 Several retail outlets and dining outlets are situated along Bonifacio Street, Session Road, Teacher's Camp, Mines View Park and Baguio Fastfood Center near the market.

-The areas of Session Road, Harrison Road, Magsaysay Avenue and Abanao Street comprise the trade center of the city, where commercial and business structures such as cinemas, hotels, restaurants, department stores, and shopping centers are concentrated.
-The City Market offers a wide array of locally sourced goods and products, usually from Benguet province, which includes colorful woven fabrics and hand-strung beads to primitive wood carvings, cut flowers, strawberries and "Baguio" vegetables, the latter often denoting vegetable types that do well in the cooler growing climate.
+The areas of Session Road, Harrison Road, Magsaysay Avenue and Abanao Street, comprise the city's trade center, where commercial and business structures such as cinemas, hotels, restaurants, department stores, and shopping centers are concentrated.
+The City Market offers a wide array of locally sourced goods and products, usually from Benguet province, which includes colorful woven fabrics and hand-strung beads to primitive wood carvings, cut flowers, strawberries and "Baguio" vegetables.
+The term 'Baguio vegetables' often denotes vegetable types that thrive in the cooler growing climate.
 Strawberries and string beans—referred to as Baguio beans across the Philippines—are shipped to major urban markets across the archipelago.

 Another key source of income for Baguio is its position as the economic hub of the Cordillera Administrative Region.
 The economy of the city has benefited from the vibrant mining industry in several towns of Benguet.
 Many agricultural goods produced in Benguet pass through Baguio for processing, sale or further distribution to the lowlands.

 Industrial

-Baguio is one of the country's most profitable and best investment areas.
+Baguio is one of the Philippines' most profitable and best investment areas.

 A Philippine Economic Zone Authority (PEZA)-accredited business and industrial park called the Baguio City Economic Zone (BCEZ) is located in the southern part of the city between Camp John Hay Country Club and Philippine Military Academy in Barangay Loakan.
 Firms located in the BCEZ mostly produce and export knitted clothing, transistors, small components for vehicles, electronics and computer parts.
 Notable firms include Texas Instruments Philippines, which is the second largest exporter in the country.
-Other companies headquartered within the economic zone include Baguio Ayalaland Technohub, Moog Philippines, Inc., Linde Philippines, Inc., LTX Philippines Corporation, Texas Instruments Philippines, and Sitel Philippines, Baguio.
+Other companies headquartered within the economic zone include Baguio Ayalaland Technohub, Moog Philippines, Inc., Linde Philippines, Inc., LTX Philippines Corporation, and Sitel Philippines, Baguio.